jiyaneol4/jiyaneol4.github.io/README.md

-# Field Notes: AI & the Therapy Room
+# Field Notes: AI chatbots & the Therapy Room

 A live, public research diary documenting an independent qualitative study on how people describe using ChatGPT and AI chatbots as a substitute for therapy.